totaljs/components/j-Table2/readme.md

 The `data-colconfig` attribute can contain the following properties:

-- `value` - {String} - **required** - This property represents a key of the object, value of which will be displayed in this particular column.
+- `value` - {String} - **required** - This property represents a key of the object, the value of which will be displayed in this particular column.
 - `width` - {Number} - specifies the width of the column in pixels.
 The default value - 200px
-- `bold` - {Boolean} - the content of the column will be displayed with bold font
+- `bold` - {Boolean} - the content of the column will be displayed in bold font
 - `monospace` - {Boolean} - specifies the **font-family: monospace;** property for the column
 - `align` - {String} - possible options: **center**, **right**.
 The default value - **left**.
 Specifies the text alignment of the column